dinomatic/docs.dinomatic.com/source/docs/kemoku/blocks.md

 1. blocks you can use on all pages
 2. blocks you can use on review pages

+This page describes the blocks you can use on all pages.

 ---

 ## Using Blocks